 Finding new means of communication is key to helping employees get immediate the information they need.
 For instance, you can create an internal blog to act as a knowledge base for employees, or implement video conferencing tools that managers can use for walkthroughs and team introductions.

 Hiring additional HR team members can help you build a more hands-on onboarding phase.
-Consider hiring HR professionals who have an MBA, which helps them cultivate transferable skills that can be used in any work setting.
+Consider hiring HR professionals with an MBA, which helps them cultivate transferable skills that can be used in any work setting.

 Helping remote employees perform better is all about making goals and expectations clear.
-While employees won’t be working face-to-face, your HR team should still ensure they’re given the feedback they need — for instance, through one-and-ones and performance reviews.
+While employees won’t be working face-to-face, your HR team should still ensure they’re given the feedback they need — for instance, through one-and-ones and performance reviews or reviews on task management software.

 In addition, communicate SMART objectives — those that are specific, measurable, attainable, realistic, and time-bound — instead of broad goals.
 This helps remote employees understand exactly what they need to do to succeed.